maithaalshaali/neurowaves-lab-documentation/docs/source/2-meg-kit-system/5-operational-protocol.rst

             Fiducials numbered by the order they should be laser scanned with.

-        - Mark the left and right pre-auriculars (1cm anterior to the tragi) and the right and left auriculars
+        - Mark the left and right pre-auriculars (1cm anterior to the tragi) and the right and left tragi (2, 3, 4,and 5)
         - Put on the neck brace
             - Place a tissue over the area closest to the mouth on the neck brace for sanitary purposes - see picture